 Back to the Lab is a community driven organization for photographers seeking to hone their skills and craft their vision.
-We provide a space for photographers to strengthen what they do, broaden how they do it, and help them understand why.
+Our method is a blend of photographic technique and an understanding of the language of photography.
+We provide resources for photographers in the form of workshops, artist talks, meet-ups, and one on one mentoring.

 Huguette Ampudia holds a ten-year commercial career as a portrait and architecture photographer, working with several of the most important firms in Mexico.
 Huguette received a BA in Communications from ITESM in Mexico City and an MA in Communication from the Universidad Complutense de Madrid, in Spain.
 She also attended the General Studies Program at the International Center of Photography.
 In her personal work she experiments with abstractions that separate from straight forward photography.